There is no tool for development more effective than the education of girls. No other

 Koffi Annan, Former UN Secretary General

-Since 2000, Lunapads has been providing girls and women in developing nations with cloth pads and underwear so that they can attend school or work during their period, a practice known as Pads4Girls.
+Since 2000, Lunapads has been providing girls and women in developing nations with cloth pads and underwear so that they can attend school or work during their period, a program we call Pads4Girls.

 HISTORY OF PADS4GIRLS